www.adriannadane.com

 Eden Trinity, viciously blinded by her jealous lover, survives to testify and send him to prison.
 But the trauma of his attack and her changed circumstance will take time to heal.
 Solitary retreat to a small cottage in Raven's Cove brings her some sense of desperate peace.
 Until the night she has a vision of a murder, and a seductive ghost seeks to soothe her desperate fears.

-How could the spirit of a man murdered long ago ignite the passion she'd been certain was dead?
-Vengeance keeps him chained, will her love set him free?
+How could the spirit of a man murdered long ago ignite the passion she’d been certain was dead?
+Vengeance keeps him chained, but will her love set him free?
 Danger and desire seem to lurk at every turn and not everything is what it seems.
-Will the erotic whispers from the past succeed where her lover failed--and woo her to her death?
+Will the erotic whispers from the past succeed where her lover failed–and woo her to her death?

 Eden stood in the middle of the patio listening to the sounds and smells of evening around her.
 She could hear the chirruping of crickets, the far off call of seagulls, the echo of ocean waves beating at the rocky shore.